 As we build the cycle of planning, monitoring and evaluating into our day-to-day teaching habits, the increased opportunities our pupils get in mixed-aged classes to observe, practice and fine-tune metacognitive regulation are highlighted.
 We always knew that our pupils benefited from sharing knowledge with one another, but this highlighted how they can support one other to become independent learners.

-Our staff began to relate what they were seeing to recommendation 3 of the EEF’s Metacognition and Self-regulated Learning guidance report states A tailor will teach an apprentice by allowing them to work alongside them watching their movements and techniques closely, modelling their craft.
+Our staff began to relate what they were seeing to recommendation 3 of the EEF’s Metacognition and Self-regulated Learning guidance report which states A tailor will teach an apprentice by allowing them to work alongside them watching their movements and techniques closely, modelling their craft.
 Teachers in all subjects do the same – reveal their expert subject knowledge and skill to their novice learners.’

 Not only do our pupils get to observe teachers and TAs modelling their craft’, but they also get to watch their older class peers modelling their craft’.
 Benefits were noted equally for our older pupils as teachers and TAs planned opportunities for them to develop their own metacognitive talk, further strengthening their ability to reason, discuss, argue and explain their thinking to younger year groups.